Sancho Ramírez: Biography

 Sancho Ramírez succeeded his father as second King of Aragon in 1063.
 Between 1067 and 1068, the War of the Three Sanchos involved him in a conflict with his first cousins, both also named Sancho: Sancho IV the king of Navarre and Sancho II the king of Castile, respectively.
 The Castilian Sancho was trying to retake Bureba and Alta Rioja, which his father had given away to the king of Navarre and failed to retake.
 The Navarrese Sancho begged the aid of the Aragonese Sancho to defend his kingdom.
 Sancho of Castile defeated the two cousins and retook both Bureba and Alta Rioja, as well as Álava.

 Sancho Ramírez followed his father's practice, not using the royal title early in his reign even though his state had become fully independent.
 This changed in 1076, when Sancho IV of Navarre was murdered by his own siblings, thus prompting a succession crisis in this neighboring kingdom that represented Aragon's nominal overlord.
 At first, the murdered king's young son, García, who had fled to Castile, was recognized as titular king by Alfonso VI, while Sancho Ramírez recruited to his side noblemen of Navarre who resented their kingdom falling under Alfonso's influence.
 The crisis was resolved by partition.
 Sancho Ramírez was elected King of Navarre, while he ceded previously contested western provinces of the kingdom to Alfonso.
 From this time, Sancho referred to himself as king not only of Aragon but also Navarre.

 Sancho conquered Barbastro in 1064, Graus in 1083, and Monzón in 1089.
 He was defeated by El Cid, who was raiding his lands and those of his Muslim allies, at the Battle of Morella, probably in 1084.
 He perished in 1094 at the battle of Huesca.

+In August 2026, his bones, along with those of his predecessor Sancho Ramírez and successor Peter I were removed from the monastery of San Juan de la Peña, in Santa Cruz de la Serós for safekeeping as wildfires encroached on the site.

+Marriages and family

 Sancho contracted his first marriage in c.
 1065, to Isabella (died c.
 1071), daughter of Count Armengol III of Urgel.
 They were divorced 1071.
 His second marriage, in 1076, was with Felicia (died 3 May 1123), daughter of Hilduin IV, Count of Montdidier.
 A third marriage—to Philippa of Toulouse—is sometimes given, but contemporary evidence records him as still married to Felicia at the time of his death.
 He was father of four sons: by Isabella, he had Peter, his successor; by Felicia he had Ferdinand, who was alive in 1086 but died within the next decade, Alfonso, who succeeded Peter, and Ramiro, who succeeded Alfonso.

-Marriage and family

 Sancho Ramírez married Isabella of Urgell, daughter of Ermengol III, Count of Urgell around the year 1062.
 They had one known child: